Home > Blog > Adrenal Health > The Guide to Hypothyroidism: Symptoms, Causes, Testing, and Management Option

 Evidence-based Reviewed Article

-An image of a woman showing her neck and holding her neck with both handsThe thyroid is a small butterfly-shaped gland that wraps around the windpipe.
-It is a part of your endocrine system and plays an important role in producing and releasing hormones.
-These hormones include:
+An image of a woman showing her neck and holding her neck with both handsThe thyroid is a small butterfly-shaped gland at the front of your neck, just below your Adam's apple.
+The thyroid gland acts like the body's barometer.
+Its main function is to help cells convert oxygen and calories into energy.
+It is also a part of your endocrine system and plays an important role in producing and releasing hormones that regulate:

 • Heart rate